 Here are five tips I use to keep my writing clear:

 1. Avoid nominalization.
 Most people are familiar with it even if they don’t know what it’s called.
-Nominalized writing it the use of verbs as nouns (there’s an example right there).
+In nominalized writing, the writer turns verbs into nouns.
 It’s most common in bureaucratic writing, and I believe, originates from a writer’s attempt to gain ground on the target audience—it talks down to its readers.

 Here’s an example: